ajbonner/mage-resque/README.md

     	array('message'=>'foo'
     );

 You can pass any class name to addJob that implements a process() method.
-You can find out more about job classes in the [PHP Redis README](https://github.com/chrisboulton/php-resque/blob/master/README.md).
+You can find out more about how Job classes work in the [PHP Redis README](https://github.com/chrisboulton/php-resque/blob/master/README.md).

-To actually process the queue and run background jobs, Mage Resque provides a job runner in the shell directory, to start it simply run
+To actually process the queue and run background jobs, Mage Resque provides a job runner in the shell directory.
+To start it run the following command from your terminal.

     $ php shell/resque.php --daemon